dyane91/travel-weather-app/README.md

 ## Extra implementations

 * There are required fields such as departure date and location.
+* An error message is displayed when the location doesn't exist.
 * Return date added to display length of the trip.
 * Pull in an image from Pixabay API when the entered location brings up no results.
 * Instead of just pulling a single day forecast, the app displays the forecast for multiple days.